Ryan Johnson (ice hockey, born 1976): Chicago Blackhawks (2010–2011)

 After not receiving a contract extension from the Canucks, Johnson became an unrestricted free agent.
 Unsigned to start the 2010–11 season, he was given a professional tryout with the Chicago Blackhawks' AHL affiliate, the Rockford IceHogs, in December 2010.
 He played one game for the IceHogs before signing a one-year deal with the Blackhawks.
 Immediately recalled after the deal, Johnson played his first game with the Blackhawks in a 4–1 win over the Detroit Red Wings on December 17, 2010.
 He finished with 34 games played for the Blackhawks in 2010–11 with one goal, five assists and six points while playing on the Hawks' fourth line with Tomáš Kopecký and Viktor Stålberg.
 Johnson was goalless but recorded an assist in six playoff games in the Blackhawks first round exit in seven games to Johnson's former team, the Presidents' Trophy-winning Vancouver Canucks.

+Managerial career

+Following the end of his playing career, Johnson re-joined the Vancouver Canucks in 2013 as a player development consultant, subsequently serving as assistant director of player development, director of player development, and special advisor to the general manager.
+Additionally, Johnson served as the general manager of the Canucks' American Hockey League affiliates from 2017 to 2026, initially with the Utica Comets until 2021, and continuing in the role with the Abbotsford Canucks after the franchise's relocation.
+In the 2025 season, he oversaw the franchise's first Calder Cup win.
+On May 14, 2026, Johnson was promoted to general manager of the NHL Canucks, succeeding Patrik Allvin.